-He completed his basic surgical training in ophthalmology in the South Thames region in 2000 and undertook a research fellowship in paediatric ophthalmology at the Great Ormond Street Hospital for Children in London and another fellowship at the same hospital afterwards.
-He then completed higher surgical training in ophthalmology in the North Thames region, followed by a fellowship in cornea, anterior segment and refractive surgery at the Queen Victoria Hospital in East Grinstead.
+He completed his basic surgical training in ophthalmology in the South Thames region, including St Thomas’ Hospital, and then completed higher surgical training in ophthalmology in the North Thames region, including Moorfield’s Eye Hospital.
+He then gained further subspecialty expertise by undertaking a fellowship in cornea, anterior segment and refractive surgery at the world renowned Corneo-Plastic Unit at the Queen Victoria Hospital in East Grinstead.

-Mr. Khan is regularly invited to speak at national and international gatherings and asked for expert advice by other ophthalmologists.
-In addition, he is a reviewer for the Journal of Cataract and Refractive Surgery and was nominated for Health and Social Care Professional of the Year in the South East Coast Best of Health Awards in 2008.
+He is regularly invited to speak at national and international gatherings and asked for expert advice by other ophthalmologists.
+In addition, he is a reviewer for the Journal of Cataract and Refractive Surgery and was a previous nominee for Health and Social Care Professional of the Year in the South East Coast Best of Health Awards.

 - Laser and lens-based vision correction surgery for short-sightedness, long-sightedness and astigmatism